 B.S.
 Environmental studies majors must complete an outside concentration consisting of 16 upper-division units taken outside the Environmental Studies Program.
 This may be done in a number of different ways:

-Complete an outside concentration by taking 16 upper-division units from one of the following science departments (completion of a double major from one of the following departments will satisfy): molecular, cellular, and developmental biology (MCDB); ecology, evolution, and marine biology (EEMB); chemistry and biochemistry; geography (systematics and techniques courses only); geological sciences; mathematics; physics; biopsychology; or probability and statistics.
+Complete an outside concentration by taking 16 upper-division units from one of the following science departments (completion of a double major from one of the following departments will satisfy): molecular, cellular, and developmental biology (MCDB); ecology, evolution, and marine biology (EEMB); chemistry and biochemistry; geography (only courses that apply to the B.S.
+Physical Geography major); earth sciences; mathematics; physics; biopsychology (only courses listed under Area A, B, C); or probability and statistics.
 Note: Geology 101 and Mathematics 100A-B will not apply.

 Study abroad and/or environmental field studies units may be applied to satisfy part or all of Area C. Units earned must me UC transferable, upper-division level, and related to a student's chosen emphasis (either options above).
 A petition must be submitted and approved by the ES Program for such courses to apply.